Member | Established: 1947 | Member since 1980

 Status of Fulfillment by SMO

-In Costa Rica, the CCPACR is responsible for establishing and implementing a quality assurance (QA) review system for all statutory audits of financial statements.
-Accordingly, the CCPACR established in 2016 a mandatory QA review system in line with the requirements of the SMO 1.
+In Costa Rica, the Colegio de Contadores Públicos de Costa Rica (CCPACR) is responsible for establishing and implementing a quality assurance (QA) review system for all statutory audits of financial statements.
+Accordingly, CCPACR established a mandatory QA review system in 2016 that is aligned with the requirements of SMO 1.

-To fulfill its mandate, the CCPACR has created a Quality Control Commission and a Quality Control Unit within its Oversight Department, responsible for adopting and implementing the QA review system.
-As of July 1, 2016, every CCPACR member firm and independent professional was required to have a quality control system in place.
-In addition, the CCPACR reports that as of 2022, the CCPACR has reviewed 100% of all audit firms and in 2019, undertook reviews of practicing independent professionals.
+To fulfill its mandate, CCPACR has established a Quality Control Commission and a Quality Control Unit within its Oversight Department, responsible for operating and continuously enhancing the QA review system.
+Since July 1, 2016, all member firms and independent professionals performing audit engagements have been required to maintain a quality control system.
+As of 2022, CCPACR reported that it had completed reviews of 100 percent of registered audit firms and had also undertaken reviews of practicing independent professionals.

-The CCPACR disseminates information on the results of QA reviews and works with the universities to promote the incorporation of QA topics into their curricula.
-In addition, the CCPACR has met with the regulators to discuss the importance of the QA program.
+CCPACR also disseminates information on the results of QA reviews and works with universities to promote the incorporation of QA-related topics into professional accountancy education curricula.
+In addition, the Institute has engaged with financial sector regulators under the coordination of the National Council for Supervision of the Financial System (CONASSIF) to promote coordination and awareness regarding the QA framework.

 Current Status: Sustain

-In Costa Rica, universities, the CCPACR and the Colegio de Contadores Privados de Costa Rica (CCPRCR) have a role in implementing initial professional development requirements for professional accountants, which are established in the Law No. 1038 of 1947 and the Law No. 1269 of 1951.
+In Costa Rica, universities, the Colegio de Contadores Públicos de Costa Rica (CCPACR), and the Colegio de Contadores Privados de Costa Rica (CCPRCR) share responsibility for implementing initial professional development requirements for professional accountants under Law No. 1038 of 1947 and Law No. 1269 of 1951.

-To further promote the IES requirements, the CCPACR has produced the following material in line with the IES: Minimum Content Requirements Plan for the University Bachelor and Licentiate Degree Programs in Public Accounting and the Authorized Public Accountant Profile.
-The CCPACR has established dissemination mechanisms to distribute information on recent developments on the IES.
+To support academic alignment, CCPACR has developed guidance materials including the Minimum Content Requirements Plan for the University Bachelor and Licentiate Degree Programs in Public Accounting and the Authorized Public Accountant Profile.
+The Institute also maintains established dissemination mechanisms to communicate developments relating to the IES.

-Additionally, the CCPACR has held an ongoing dialogue and close contact with the National Higher Education Accreditation System (SINAES), the National Council of Rectors (CONARE) and The National Council for Private Higher University Education (CONESUP) to review and ensure that the contents of university curricula are consistent with the level of professional training required by CCPACR.
-In 2022, the CCPACR issued a new publication, Circular 20-2022-R, to provide input into the accountancy curricula for authorized public accountants.
-The circular was developed using the 2019 IES requirements.
+In addition, CCPACR continues to maintain active engagement with the National Higher Education Accreditation System (SINAES), the National Council of Rectors (CONARE), and the National Council for Private Higher University Education (CONESUP) to support alignment of university curricula with professional qualification requirements.
+In 2022, CCPACR issued Circular 20-2022-R, developed using the 2019 International Education Standards, to further support curriculum alignment for contadores públicos autorizados.

 Current Status: Sustain